In compliance with the latest measures put in place by the Department of Health the school is closed until further notice.

-Courses will last 12 weeks, from January 14th to April 15th.
-Classes will take place once per week, for 1.5 hours.
+Courses will last 12 weeks and will take place once per week, for 1.5 hours.
 All our groups are limited to 7 students.

+For all other levels, enrolment will open online on December 20th for all new students (it will be reserved to our current students until Dec 20th).
 You can book your place online with a deposit fee of 100 euro.
-(Just click on the “book now” button beside the course you wish to attend, this will lead to an online payment).
+Just click on the “book now” button beside the course you wish to attend; this will lead to an online payment.
 If you would prefer to pay offline you can pay in school in cash or cheque by appointment or via bank transfer (school bank details will be provided).
 The rest of the course fee (195 euro) will be payable in school or via bank transfer on the first week of the course.
 For any questions, just contact us today and we will provide you with all the information.
 If you are not sure about your level of proficiency just let us know and we will arrange an assessment test for you.
 You can find more information on our terms and conditions page.

 Framework of Reference for Languages

 A1 (Beginner) Can understand and use familiar everyday expressions and very basic phrases aimed at the satisfaction of needs of a concrete type.
 Can introduce him/herself and others and can ask and answer questions about personal details such as where he/she lives, people he/she knows and things he/she has.
 Can interact in a simple way provided the other person talks slowly and clearly and is prepared to help.

 A2 (Pre-intermediate) Can understand sentences and frequently used expressions related to areas of most immediate relevance (e.g. very basic personal and family information, shopping, local geography, employment).
 Can communicate in simple and routine tasks requiring a simple and direct exchange of information on familiar and routine matters.
 Can describe in simple terms aspects of his/her background, immediate environment and matters in areas of immediate need.